 If an activity item and error are within the same timeframe

-When the activity of an app and the beginning of theme feature malfunction match up, this is a sign that the app is behind the broken theme feature.
+If the activity of an app and theme feature malfunction match up, this is a sign that the app is behind the broken theme feature.
 If this is the case for your store, contact the app's developers to find out (a) what theme files their app had adjusted and (b) what solutions they can provide.

 Pixel Union Theme Support will refer merchants to the app developers if the app is identified as the source of the issue.
 Save time by contacting the app developers first.